 ACCOUNTABILITY FOR RESULTS

-For the first time, the U.S. government is using a set of integrated WPS metrics developed by the U.S. government interagency to measure progress on achieving the WPS Strategy’s ambitious goals by 2023.
-USAID is committed to robust efforts in Monitoring, Evaluation, and Learning (MEL) to support the full implementation of the WPS Strategy and the effective stewardship of taxpayer resources.
+USAID is committed to robust efforts in monitoring, evaluation, and learning to support the implementation of the Strategy and the effective stewardship of taxpayer resources.
 Demonstrating measurable results, reassessing, and adjusting underperforming programming, and harnessing learning to inform future planning are integral to USAID’s approach to development and humanitarian assistance.